apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/hiveDialect/Queries/set-op.md

 # Set Operations

-Set Operation is used to combing two select into single one.
+Set Operations are used to combine multiple `SELECT` statements into a single result set.
 Hive dialect supports the following operations:
 - UNION
 - INTERSECT